 After informed consent is received, the participant will start to be assessed for trial suitability.
 This is likely to start at the consent visit, and will include assessment of audiometry, AB word test at 70 dBA, medical history, and a HA fitting and HA usage check.
 These latter checks will be used to determine whether the potential participant has received standard care for severe hearing loss on the UK NHS, i.e., the provision of up-to-date acoustic HAs bilaterally or unilaterally as appropriate.
 Any potential participant found not to have received current standard care will be referred back to their local audiology department for a HA assessment.
-Such patients may be rescreened for trial participation a minimum of 3 months after that reassessment appointment and a minimum of 3 months after any subsequent HA fitting.
+Such patients may be rescreened for trial participation a minimum of 6 weeks after a significant change to prescriptive gain amounts of >5dB change in gain averaged across 250Hz to 6000Hz.
+If any other changes to hearing aid parameters are deemed not clinically significant, then no acclimatisation period is required.